Regulatory Clarity For Cryptocurrency

 Cryptocurrencies are typically classified into one of two main categories:

-Bitcoin and hard-fork variants of Bitcoin - of which the code has been changed, such as Litecoin (LTC) and Dogecoin (DOGE).
+Bitcoin and hard-fork variants of Bitcoin - As the first of its kind, Bitcoin is its own category.
+And there are those cryptocurrencies that are descendants of Bitcoin, where the code has been changed to provide Bitcoin 'forks', such as Litecoin (LTC) and Dogecoin (DOGE).

-Altcoins - cryptocurrencies based on other blockchains, such as Ethereum (ETH) and XRP (XRP).
+Altcoins - these are cryptocurrencies based on other blockchains, such as Ethereum (ETH), Solana (SOL), Cardano (ADA) and XRP (XRP).

-Further categories and sub-categories have been created using the “classic” cryptocurrencies, both for a normal evolution of needs and for technological evolutions.
-Among these, there are tokens, which can be defined as a subset of cryptocurrencies that do not have their own blockchain, but that (indirectly) use other blockchains.
+Further categories and sub-categories have since been created using the “classic” cryptocurrencies, driven by functional evolution of and for technological evolutions.
+Among these, are crypto tokens, which can be defined as a subset of cryptocurrencies that are not based on their own blockchain, but ones that make use of other blockchains.

 Crypto tokens - is it an asset, utility, equity or security?